thegeekyb0y/sklearn-cheat/README.md

 ```

+### MinMaxScaler:
-- **MinMaxScaler**: MinMaxScaler transforms features by scaling them to a specified range, typically [0, 1].
+MinMaxScaler transforms features by scaling them to a specified range, typically [0, 1].
 This is particularly useful when the distribution of the data is not Gaussian and when you want to preserve the relationships between the data points.
 It is commonly used in neural networks, where inputs are often expected to be in a specific range.
 ```python
 from sklearn.preprocessing import MinMaxScaler import numpy as np